Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 Choose one level 3 Cleric subclass feature that expend a use of Channel Divinity.
 A new page appears in your Book of Shadow detailing prayers of how to use that feature.
 You use your Warlock level and Spell save DC for Cleric level or Spell save DC.

-You can invoke this level 3 Cleric subclass feature once and you must finish a Short or Long rest before you can invoke it again.
+You can invoke this level 3 Cleric subclass feature once and you must finish a **:rest-short: Short** or **:rest-long: Long Rest** before you can invoke it again.

 ---